-§ 20-920 Employer records.
+§ 20-920.
+Employer records.
 Employers shall make and retain records documenting such employer's compliance with the requirements of this chapter for a period of three years unless otherwise required pursuant to any other law, rule or regulation, and shall allow the department to access such records, with appropriate notice and at a mutually agreeable time of day, in furtherance of an investigation conducted pursuant to this chapter.

-§ 20-921 Confidentiality and nondisclosure.
+§ 20-921.
+Confidentiality and nondisclosure. a.
 An employer may not require the disclosure of details relating to an employee's or his or her family member's medical condition or require the disclosure of details relating to an employee's or his or her family member's status as a victim of domestic violence, family offenses, sexual offenses, stalking, or human trafficking as a condition of providing safe/sick time under this chapter.
 Health information about an employee or an employee's family member, and information concerning an employee's or his or her family member's status or perceived status as a victim of domestic violence, family offenses, sexual offenses, stalking or human trafficking obtained solely for the purposes of utilizing safe/sick time pursuant to this chapter, shall be treated as confidential and shall not be disclosed except by the affected employee, with the written permission of the affected employee or as required by law.
 Provided, however, that nothing in this section shall preclude an employer from considering information provided in connection with a request for safe time in connection with a request for reasonable accommodation pursuant to subdivision 27 of section 8-107.

-§ 20-922 Encouragement of more generous policies; no effect on more generous policies. a.
-Nothing in this chapter shall be construed to discourage or prohibit the adoption or retention of a safe time or sick time policy more generous than that which is required herein.
+§ 20-922.
+Encouragement of more generous policies; no effect on more generous policies.

+a.
+Nothing in this chapter shall be construed to discourage or prohibit the adoption or retention of a safe/sick time policy, personal time policy, or COVID-19 child vaccination time policy more generous than that which is required herein.

 b.
-Nothing in this chapter shall be construed as diminishing the obligation of an employer to comply with any contract, collective bargaining agreement, employment benefit plan or other agreement providing more generous safe time or sick time to an employee than required herein.
+Nothing in this chapter shall be construed as diminishing the obligation of an employer to comply with any contract, collective bargaining agreement, employment benefit plan or other agreement providing more generous safe/sick sick time, personal time or COVID-19 child vaccination time to an employee than required herein.

 c.
-Nothing in this chapter shall be construed as diminishing the rights of public employees regarding safe time or sick time as provided pursuant to federal, state or city law.
+Nothing in this chapter shall be construed as diminishing the rights of public employees regarding safe/sick time, personal time or COVID-19 child vaccination time as provided pursuant to federal, state or city law.

-§ 20-923 Other legal requirements. a.
-This chapter provides minimum requirements pertaining to safe time and sick time and shall not be construed to preempt, limit or otherwise affect the applicability of any other law, regulation, rule, requirement, policy or standard that provides for greater accrual or use by employees of safe [leave or] time or sick [leave or] time, whether paid or unpaid, or that extends other protections to employees.
+§ 20-923.
+Other legal requirements. a.
+This chapter provides minimum requirements pertaining to safe/sick time, personal time and COVID-19 child vaccination time and shall not be construed to preempt, limit or otherwise affect the applicability of any other law, regulation, rule, requirement, policy or standard that provides for greater accrual or use by employees of safe/sick time, personal time or COVID-19 child vaccination time, whether paid or unpaid, or that extends other protections to employees.